Trump releases video with image of Biden tied up - ExBulletin

 Seeking a return to the White House, Trump painted an apocalyptic picture of the country should Biden win a second term.

-Trump spoke about immigrants poisoning the blood of our country, echoing the rhetoric of Nazi leader Adolf Hitler.
-And he once described his enemies as vermin, language that his opponents say reflects his authoritarian beliefs.
+Trump spoke of immigrants “poisoning the blood of our country,” echoing the rhetoric of Nazi leader Adolf Hitler.
+And he once described his enemies as “vermin,” language that his opponents say reflects his authoritarian beliefs.

-At a recent rally, Trump went so far as to portray Biden's handling of the border as a conspiracy to overthrow the United States of America.
+At a recent rally, Trump went so far as to call Biden's handling of the border a “conspiracy to overthrow the United States of America.”

 Last year, before his indictment in New York over money paid on his behalf during his 2016 campaign, Trump posted on social media a photo of himself holding a baseball bat alongside a photo of the prosecutor of District Alvin Bragg.

-In a 2018 speech, Biden addressed lewd comments Trump had made about women and expressed disgust by suggesting a willingness to physically fight the then-president.
+In a 2018 speech, Biden addressed lewd comments Trump had made about women and expressed disgust by suggesting his willingness to physically fight the then-president.

 |